 Bobby Flay agrees with me about a couple of things.
 If you use oil, the oil to use is peanut oil.
 And soaking the fries before you cook them is key to keeping them crisp.

 Soaking gets rid of some of the starches and sugars that prevent fries from cooking up golden and crisp.
 Of course, if you like them soft and a bit on the oily side (which is especially good if you leave the skins on), don’t soak them.

 - Use Idaho or Russet potatoes.
+They fry the best.

-- Soak them for about half an hour in cold tap water (some people recommend ice water).
+- Soak them for about half an hour in cold tap water.
+Some people recommend ice water.
 Then remove them and pat them dry.

 - Some people swear by twice-frying.
 You cook each little batch of fries until they’re just barely golden, and take them out to dry.
-After you’ve cooked all batches that much, put them in again until they’re nice and golden/brown (however you like them).
+After you’ve cooked all batches that way, put them in again until they’re nice and golden/brown (however brown you like them).
 I was always very happy with the results of just frying them once, but why not try both approaches and see what you prefer?